ms609/Concentration/README.md

 ## Intentional time management

-To take control of your money, it's necessary to understand where your money is going.
+To take control of your finances, it's necessary to understand where you spend your money.
 The same goes for time.

 I use [Toggl](https://www.toggl.com) to track each minute of my working day.